Man: Education

 Men traditionally received more education than women as a result of single-sex education.
 Universal education, meaning state-provided primary and secondary education independent of gender, is not yet a global norm, even if it is assumed in most developed countries.
 In the 21st century, the balance has shifted in many developed nations, and men now lag behind women in education.

 Men are more likely than women to be faculty at universities.

 In 2020, 90% of the world's men were literate, compared to 87% of women.
 But sub-Saharan Africa, and southwest Asia lagged behind the rest of the world; only 72% of men in sub-Saharan Africa were literate.

 Rights

 In most societies, men have more legal and cultural rights than women, and misogyny is far more prevalent than misandry in society.
-Men typically receive less support after being victims of sexual assault, and rape of males is stigmatized.
-Domestic violence against men is similarly stigmatized.
+However, there are exceptions to this generalization.
+While one in six males experience childhood sexual abuse, men typically receive less support after being victims of it, and rape of males is stigmatized.
+Domestic violence against men is similarly stigmatized, although men make up half of the victims in heterosexual couples.
 Opponents of circumcision describe it as a human rights violation.
 The fathers' rights movement seeks to support separated fathers that do not receive equal rights to care for their children.
 The men's movement is the response to issues faced by men in Western countries.
-It includes pro-feminist groups such as the men's liberation movement and anti-feminist groups such as the manosphere and the men's rights movement.
+It includes pro-feminist groups such as the men's liberation movement, and anti-feminist groups such as the manosphere.